goswamiumang108/OrchestraAI-Research/README.md

 Combined with robust CPU and RAM resources, this setup provides a reliable environment for prototyping, testing, and scaling the proposed solution.

-## 5. APPLICATION DOMAIN
+## Application Domain
 The scope of OrchestraAI Research lies in providing Agent-as-a-Service (AaaS) for academic, professional, and industrial research workflows.

 The system can be applied in universities for student projects, literature surveys, and thesis work; in enterprises for market analysis and knowledge management; and in policy or legal domains for evidence-backed exploration.
 A variant of the system may extend into domain-specific AaaS agents (e.g., medical research assistant, legal research agent, corporate intelligence agent).

 Its real-life impact is significant — by reducing research time, enhancing reliability, and generating structured outputs, it empowers end-users to make faster, evidence-driven decisions with academic rigor.

-## 6. EXPECTED OUTCOME
+## Expected Domain
 The proposed system is expected to deliver the following outcomes:

-* Deployment of OrchestraAI Research as Agent-as-a-Service (AaaS) accessible via a web interface.
+- Deployment of OrchestraAI Research as Agent-as-a-Service (AaaS) accessible via a web interface.
-* Implementation of deep research pipelines using RAG and LangGraph orchestration.
+- Implementation of deep research pipelines using RAG and LangGraph orchestration.
-* FAISS-powered semantic search for efficient document retrieval and contextual grounding.
+- FAISS-powered semantic search for efficient document retrieval and contextual grounding.
-* Integration of user-uploaded documents and real-time web research through APIs.
+- Integration of user-uploaded documents and real-time web research through APIs.
-* Generation of academic-quality outputs: summaries, reports, citations, and knowledge graphs.
+- Generation of academic-quality outputs: summaries, reports, citations, and knowledge graphs.
-* A synthesizer module for merging multi-source evidence into coherent answers.
+- A synthesizer module for merging multi-source evidence into coherent answers.
-* Demonstrated scalability and extensibility to future domain-specific AaaS agents.
+- Demonstrated scalability and extensibility to future domain-specific AaaS agents.
-* Real-world usability: reducing research time, improving trustworthiness, and enhancing productivity.
+- Real-world usability: reducing research time, improving trustworthiness, and enhancing productivity.

-## 7. REFERENCES
+## References

 [1] T. B. Brown et al., “Language Models are Few-Shot Learners,” Advances in Neural Information Processing Systems (NeurIPS), vol. 33, pp. 1877–1901, 2020.